Farm holidays in ... with Holiday on the Alm

 Yes, absolutely!
 Many families swear by alpine holidays because children have a freedom here like nowhere else.
 No roads, no dangers, just meadows to romp around in.
 However, there are differences:

 For a stay at a mountain farm, you don't need any special equipment, just good hiking boots, a rain jacket, and warm clothes for the evenings.
 The farms are typically equipped with a kitchen, bathroom, and everything else you might need.
 It's a different story for an alpine hut: pack a sleeping bag or a warm blanket, as some huts don't have heating.
 A flashlight or headlamp is essential if there's no electricity.
 Check beforehand whether there's a well or if you need to bring water containers.
 Bring food for self-catering, candles, and possibly a camping stove, depending on the hut.
 Good hiking boots are absolutely necessary, as the paths to the huts can be steep and rocky.
-Don't forget sun and rain protection, as the sun is stronger at higher altitudes and thunderstorms can develop quickly.

 Top Farm Award: Excellent Alpine Farms